Marinah1031/Bootcamp-Homework/README.md

 git add, commit, and push so it is constantly saved.
 Making sure the original website does not change adding alt ="" to give a better description of the pictures for those who cannot see or if the image fails to upload.

+Help by tutor Trinh Nguyen and Instructors from UCI courses.